-Artists At The Center
+Artists at the Center

 Each year, artists are selected with an equity and social justice lens, ensuring equitable representation for underserved and emerging artists.
 Artistic genres include music, dance, theater, demonstrations, and multi-disciplinary work.

-For up to date performance and schedule information, please visit Seattle Center's website.
+For up-to-date performance and schedule information, please visit Seattle Center's website.

 Community Impact

-These are numbers from October, 2021 to May, 2023.
+These are numbers from October 2021 to August 2025.

-$212K given to artists to date
+$530K given to artists to date

-~500 artists impacted
+~1,100 artists impacted

-8,000+ audience members
+19,000+ audience members

 Awardees